slcs-jsc/jurassic/projects/validation/README.md

 The analysis reports relative radiance differences for all limb channels with nonzero RFM radiance.
 A true zero reference would be reported as undefined.
 For nadir and zenith, the channel-averaged radiances are converted with JURASSIC's inverse Planck definition and differences are reported in kelvin.
-The analysis also includes the channel-wise 50/50 mean of the EGA and CGA radiances; this is a derived result rather than another forward-model mode.

 Main outputs are: